awsdocs/aws-control-tower-guide/doc_source/January-June-2020.md

 AWS Control Tower now supports an automated decommissioning tool to assist you in cleaning up resources allocated by AWS Control Tower\.
 If you no longer intend to use AWS Control Tower for your enterprise, or if you require a major redeployment of your organizational resources, you may want to clean up the resources created when you initially set up your landing zone\.

 To decommission your landing zone by using a process that is mostly automated, contact AWS Support to get assistance with the additional steps that are required\.
-For more information about decommissioning, see [Walkthrough: Decommission a landing zone](decommission-landing-zone.md)\.
+For more information about decommissioning, see [Walkthrough: Decommission an AWS Control Tower Landing Zone](decommission-landing-zone.md)\.

 ## AWS Control Tower lifecycle event notifications<a name="Lifecycle-event-notifications"></a>